 - Jamie Booker '22

-All Case Western Reserve first- and second-year students are invited to apply.
+All Case Western Reserve second-year students are invited to apply.
 Underrepresented minority students and first-generation college students are strongly encouraged to apply and will be given priority.

-The time commitment is approximately 10 hours per month.
-As a participant, you will be required to attend meetings every other week (one hour each) and participate in other career development events of your choosing.
-Such events may include career fairs, career workshops, company information sessions and informational interviews.
+The time commitment is approximately 10 hours per month throughout the entire academic year.
+As a participant, you will be required to attend meetings every other week (1.5 to 2 hours each) and participate in other career development events of your choosing.
+Such events may include career fairs, career workshops, company information sessions, employer site visits and informational interviews.
 You will write brief reflections on these experiences.
 In addition, there are small group projects that allow you to build teamwork, organization and time management skills.

 Are you trying to decide on a major or what you may want to do after you graduate from CWRU?
 Developing career goals early can help you make relevant choices, including what to study, what experience to gain while in school and which skills you hope to develop for success.
 In addition to getting an early start on career planning, you will also gain the following benefits: